Public sector partnerships in Central England

 - Coventry City Council - Ambition Coventry is a Consortia bid being led by Coventry City Council.
 It will deliver quality marked services, harnessing cross sector skills, knowledge and experience, to support young people, who are at risk of disengagement into jobs.
 The project will support young people aged 15-29 who live in Coventry and are identified as NEET to re-engage and access employment/skills support.

-- Essex Police and Crime Commissioner – The Essex Police Crime Commissioner is working with us to get young offenders, ex offenders and those at risk of offending into employment, education and training.
+- Essex Police, Fire and Crime Commissioner – The Essex Police Crime Commissioner is working with us to get young offenders, ex offenders and those at risk of offending into employment, education and training.

 - European Regional Development Fund – The Prince's Trust's Better Off in Business Enterprise programme is part funded by the European Regional Development Fund Programme 2014-2020.